 2. You can get started with just enough money.

 This one can be painful to hear, but if you have any doubts about whether you have enough capital to start your business, you probably don’t.
+71% of firms fail because of poor financial planning and management.
 No matter how airtight you think your business plan is, it only takes a few unexpected expenses to start poking holes in it.
 If you don’t have a comfortable financial cushion and emergency fund, your business can find itself underwater very quickly.

 If you’ve done the math and your financials aren’t as steady as you need them to be, take some more time to assemble your financing options.
 Whether it’s recruiting investors or setting up a Kickstarter fund, there are many options available to secure small business funding–and you should make sure you’re taking advantage of them.